 The desire to influence health and wellness through food and drink is creating new opportunities for nutrient-dense products with functional health benefits aimed at supporting immune systems, enhancing mood and sustaining energy.

-Opportunities exist in phytonutrients to improve metabolism, prebiotics and probiotics, dairy and fermented products, meat/dairy alternatives and on-the-go nutrition such as heathy snacks.
+Opportunities exist in phytonutrients to improve metabolism, prebiotics and probiotics, dairy and fermented products, meat/dairy alternatives and on-the-go nutrition such as healthy snacks.

-Premium and super-premium food brands have become increasingly popular during the pandemic.
-Categories that have especially benefited include alcohol, speciality coffee, meal kits, frozen meals and spices.
+Premium and super-premium food brands have become increasingly popular since the pandemic.
+Categories that have especially benefited include alcohol, specialty coffee, meal kits, frozen meals and spices.

 Whilst economic uncertainty is impacting many households, there is still a demand for super premium in-home offerings.
-In 2021 it is expected to continue to see an increase in high end gift packages delivered over holiday periods as well as outdoor entertaining such as premium picnics and BBQs which are an easy way to cater for groups and avoid restaurant restrictions.
+In 2023 it is still expected to continue to see an increase in high end gift packages delivered over holiday periods as well as outdoor entertaining such as premium picnics and BBQs which are an easy way to cater for groups.

-As supply chain issues became increasingly common during the COVID-19 pandemic, many retailers had to rely on local producers to fill shelves.
+As supply chain issues continue to affect global trade, many retailers are still reliant on local producers to fill shelves.
 In addition, with a renewed focus on health and wellness, fresh and local food has become more important than ever to consumers.

 Buying local is nothing new, but with many countries facing recession and many people facing job insecurity, consumers have become open to paying a little more if it means they’ll get a quality product and are able to support local industry.